Hemmlis/hemmlis.se/content/steps/delivery.en.md

 date = "2017-08-04T11:29:16+02:00"
 hidden = false
 image = "/img/hemmlis-post.gif"
-summary = "We deliver all your furniture to your doorstep." title = "Your order" weight = 4
+summary = "We deliver your furniture to your sidewalk." title = "Your order" weight = 4